lucasjoliveau/doc/en/developer/reference/frontend/javascript_modules.md

 ### Aliased modules

-Because Odoo modules follow a different module naming pattern, a system exists to allow a smooth transition towards the new system.
+Because Konvergo ERP modules follow a different module naming pattern, a system exists to allow a smooth transition towards the new system.
 Currently, if a file is converted to a module (and therefore follow the new naming convention), other files not yet converted to ES6-like syntax in the project won’t be able to